 💡 Recommended: What Is Cryptocurrency?
 A Beginner’s Guide

 Cryptocurrencies and stocks are very different assets.
 Here’s a look at some of the characteristics that set them apart.

-To own stock, you typically need a brokerage account to handle the transaction.
+To purchase and own stock, you typically need a brokerage account to handle the transaction.
 That account is verified by information like your address, Social Security number, signature and more.
 This offers some protection in the event of identity theft or fraud.

-Stock exchanges have existed in some form or another for more than two centuries, most famously on Wall Street, in New York City.
+Stock exchanges have existed in some form or another for more than three centuries, most famously on Wall Street, in New York City.
 Cryptocurrency exchanges, on the other hand, are fairly new.
 The largest one, Binance, launched in 2017.
 Coinbase, another major player, was created in 2012.

 Smaller markets also affect the ability to trade in and out of your investments, whether they’re stocks or cryptocurrencies.
 That ability to trade at will is called liquidity.
-Investors typically consider stocks liquid, since there are so many active traders in the stock market.
+Investors typically consider stocks highly liquid, since there are so many active traders in the stock market.